ivario123/RV_CLIC/docs/draft/module/notes.md

 ## §4.2 CLIC Interrupt Pending (clicintip)

 interrupt pending should be interpreted as $`(clicintip[i]~\&\&~ clicintie[i]) \neq 0 \rightarrow interrupt~pending`$,
-software pending or enabeling interrupts must take effect in a bounded amount of time ( I would like to have this bound to 1 cycle ).
+software pending or enabling interrupts must take effect in a bounded amount of time ( I would like to have this bound to 1 cycle ).
+However there is no hard requirement that the $`clicintie`$ or $`clicintip`$ be evaluated immediately after explicit write to them.